 In this work, several observations support the notion that some nominal passenger variants undergo weak selection.
 First, we observed overall enrichment and depletion of nominal passenger variants among TSGs and oncogenes, respectively.
 An interpretation of this finding is that passenger variants in tumor suppressor genes have weak driver activity, while passenger variants in oncogenes impair oncogenic activity to the detriment to tumor fitness.
 Similarly, our finding of depletion of nominal passenger variants among DNA repair and cell cycle genes may indicate that high impact[[why???]] variants affecting these genes decrease tumor cell survival in relation to greater mutational burden.
 Consistent with a possible deleterious effect of passenger variants on tumor growth, in some cancer subtypes, the most mutated tumors have a lower fraction of impactful variants.
 This may relate to the aggregate impact of passenger variants becoming more deleterious at higher mutation loads.
 Alternatively, a fixed number of undiscovered drivers may become diluted by neutral passengers at higher mutation counts.
 Our LoF mutation analysis indicates that driver LoF mutations exert a positive selective effect, whereas non-driver LoF mutations apparently exert a net negative selective pressure.[[how??]]
-This observation is consistent with prior evidence of net negative selective effect among nominal passenger missense mutations.
+This observation is consistent with prior evidence of net negative selective effect among nominal passenger missense mutations \cite{}.
 The aggregate fitness impact of nominal passenger variants may help explain why patient survival times are correlated with functional impact load in select cancer subtypes.
-Finally, using the additive variance model, we provide a conservative estimation of the number of weak drivers and deleterious passengers in various cancer cohorts.
+Finally, using the additive variance model, we provide a conservative estimate of the number of weak drivers and deleterious passengers in various cancer cohorts.

-[[there are some caveats...background and signature... but we use different sources of evidence ]]] In conclusion, our work highlights that an important subset of somatic variants originally identified as passengers nonetheless show biologically and clinically relevant functional roles across a range of cancers.
+[[there are some caveats...background and signature... but we use different sources of evidence ]]]Despite these evidences, current background models have limitations as our understanding of different mutational processes in cancer is incomplete.
+Nonetheless, these observations are intriguing and motivate follow up experiments and further genomic analyses to further explore the role of weak drivers and deleterious passengers in cancer.
+In conclusion, our work highlights that an important subset of somatic variants originally identified as passengers nonetheless show biologically and clinically relevant functional roles across a range of cancers.

 References